-Cooking after you have gobbled up all of those Thanksgiving favorites seems daunting, but it doesn't have to be!
+Cooking after you have gobbled up all of those holiday favorites seems daunting, but it doesn't have to be!
 Try this one-pot leftover turkey stew that's full of rich Louisiana flavor and can be tweaked to your taste.
 And what about that leftover stuffing?
 In it goes!

 Inspired by the flavors of gumbo, This dish includes seafood and andouille sausage.
 If you are not a shrimp fan, feel free to leave them out and just stick to the meats.
 This stew is best served with steamed rice and feeds a crowd.
 You will be left feeling grateful for this delicious meal with amazing flavor.